Larz60p/MusicScales/README.md

 Python code for Music Development

 Keep your eye on this site.
-Within the next week I will be adding software that will show scores for each of nearly 500 scales from around the world.
+Within the next week I will be adding software that will show scores for each of over 400 scales from around the world.
 It creates sheet music of each scale in every key.
 The results can be output as lilypond files, .png file or .pdf file.